TheFpiasta/clean-up-crunchyroll/README.md

 # Cleanup Crunchyroll simulcast calendar

 Currently, anime titles are displayed twice or three times in the Crunchyroll simulcast calendar when they are released in multiple languages.
-This extension cleans up the simulcast calendar and only displays the first entry for each anime title per day.
+This extension cleanup the simulcast calendar and displays only one entry for each anime title per day.

 ## How to use the Extension

 The extension will be available on the Chrome Web Store in a view days.
 However, you can load the extension locally too.

 To load the extension locally: